Raid-Training-Initiative/RTI/text/main/faq.md

 Training runs can take place on any day and time of the week (often at `20:00 CET/CEST (GMT+1/2)`).
 The only expectation is that, once signed up, you commit yourself to the duration of the raid (usually 2 - 3 hours).
 _ _
 `[3] How do I sign up for a raid?`
-Once you have joined the guild, you can sign up for our raids with our Discord bot, @RtiBot#4883!
+Once you have joined RTI, you can sign up for our raids with our Discord bot, @RtiBot#4883!
 Raids organised using the bot will show up in the `CURRENT RAIDS` category of our Discord as separate channels.
 To sign up for them, simply click the :pencil: icon underneath the post in the channel.
 You will then get a DM from the bot asking you what you want to sign up as, and all you need to do is send it the correct number.

 Ensure that you have DMs turned on for this server or else the bot won't be able to contact you!
 You can turn them on from the server's privacy settings, which you can find by right-clicking on the RTI server icon in your Discord.
 _ _